AppDotOrange/Sumyu/README.md

 * The context is fixed.
 * There is no attention mechanism.
 * It doesn't scale like modern Transformer LMs.
-* Small models have very limited capacity.
+* Small models have very limited capacity, though they still learn writing styles well with bad grammar.

 But the architecture is also relatively straightforward, which makes it fun to experiment with.